Charles Stewart GARLAND

 At TAS 6½ years from to February 1897 to June 1903.
 Junior gymnastics medal and Lower School Divinity Prize.
 Was in Cadets and played football for the School and later against the School as an Old Boy.

-Served in the 30th Battalion A.I.F.
-He was given training duties In Australia and then went to Egypt.
+Serving in the 30th Battalion A.I.F., he was given training duties in Australia and then went to Egypt.
 He longed for a chance to get to the French Front.
-From Egypt he wrote some letters including one about meeting Dr Macartney, another Old Boy.
-His Battalion at last embarked fot the Somme and he wrote a letter to his parents from in which he declared he was well, and happy in the contemplation of the real object of his enlistment - actual fighting.
+From Egypt he wrote some letters, including one about meeting Dr Macartney, another 'Old Boy'.
+His Battalion at last embarked for the Somme and he wrote a letter to his parents in which he declared he was well and happy in the contemplation of the real object of his enlistment - actual fighting.

-Buried: France 525 Rue-Petillon Military Cemetary
+Buried: France, 525 Rue-Petillon Military Cemetery

-Obituary: “During his School days he-was a general favourite".
+Obituary: “During his School days, he was a general favourite".
 "The late Sergeant Garland was an idealist, with a high sense of honour, strengthened by the traditions of his School and its associations"

 Memorial: His name is on the Prince Alfred Yacht Club Honour Roll.